AnomalyInnovations/serverless-cd-demo-a1c8/README.md

-# ServerlessCD Demo
+# Seed Demo

-This is a demo Serverless Framework project to show the ServerlessCD service in action.
+This is a demo Serverless Framework project to show off Seed in action.

-### ServerlessCD Features
+### Seed Features

-Here are a few things ServerlessCD supports out of the box:
+Here are a few things Seed supports out of the box:

 - New builds are triggered after a `git push` to the master branch.
 - Master is linked to the **dev** stage.